Meter

 The problem

 MSPs reselling Intermedia hand-enter line-item charges into ConnectWise every month, where charges get misassigned and retries quietly create duplicates.
-Meter automates the whole cycle, with the idempotency and reconciliation needed to do it safely against real customer billing.
+Meter automates the cycle, with the idempotency and reconciliation needed to do it safely against real customer billing.

 An MSP stakeholder described Meter as the automation layer that saves substantial time in the monthly Intermedia-to-ConnectWise billing workflow, making a process practical that would not be feasible at the same level manually.

-How it is built
+How it's built

 -